Feyerabend/ABC80/README.md

 in the beginning of the 80s were more evidently public slightly in time *after* I wrote the article but before the publication.
 Thus I guess that's why the article was published, because it was taken as an argument in that *later* debate -- although it wasn't intended as such.
-My article was created in a more open context, where there was yet no national grand plan for education on computer topics.
+My article was created in a more open context, where there was yet no national grand plan, or at least no *annonced plan*, for education on computer topics.
 It related to the diverse field where hardware (remember that IBM PC was launched in Sweden in 1983) and software were constantly shifting, and innovation was done in a very different way.
 Yes, education were brought to the masses, but not evolving around a single plan.
 It was diverse, discrete, non-uniform, but too much -- in my opinion -- focused on a single topic: the programming language BASIC.

 As a side note I can see that what today is referred to as working with "refactoring" as an educational tool by such people as Kevlin Henney, is already present here, but in the way